 Stem cell therapy is a non-surgical measure used to decrease pain and improve function.
 Called regenerative medicine, the use of stem cells has proven beneficial for many orthopedic conditions, such as ligament, tendon, and cartilage injuries.

-Stem cell therapy is used to treat joint pain related to local cartilage injury and arthritis.
+Stem cells are used in joint pain related to local cartilage injury and arthritis.
 These injections will not cure these conditions, but they can offer much effectiveness and pain relief.
 Because no two patients are alike, each person will respond to stem cell therapy uniquely.
 This is a low-risk procedure, which is often used as an alternative to orthopedic surgery.
 A candidate for stem cell therapy is anyone who wishes to heal soft tissue injuries of the cartilage, ligament, or tendon.
 In addition, you may be a candidate if you have not responded to other orthopedic treatments for arthritis.
 Finally, candidates for stem cell therapy are persons wishing to delay surgery.

 People of all ages can benefit from regenerative medicine therapy.
 However, you may not be a good candidate if you:

-Before you have stem cell injections, you will meet with the orthopedic specialist for a consultation.
+Before you have stem cell injections, you will meet with your TRSCI physician for a consultation.
 The doctor will discuss your treatment options.
-The doctor will give you a physical examination, ask you questions about your condition, and conduct some diagnostic tests.
+The doctor will give you a physical examination, ask you questions about your condition, and may conduct some diagnostic tests.
 After deciding on stem cell injections, the doctor will discuss the risks and benefits and have you sign a consent form.
 Before the procedure, you should wash in an antibacterial soap, and wear loose-fitting clothes.

-The procedure is performed in the physician office.
-When you arrive, you will change into a gown.
-Once being positioned on the procedure table, the physician will obtain mesenchymal stem cells from either your hip bone (iliac crest) or fat tissue.
-The skin is first numbed with a local anesthetic, and the procedure needle is inserted into the hip bone.
-After removing the bone marrow, a bandage is applied to the site.
+The procedure is performed in an operating procedure room.
+Once being positioned on the procedure table, the physician will obtain mesenchymal stem cells from your fat tissue.
+The skin is first numbed with a local anesthetic, and the procedure needle is inserted.

-Recently, the utility of adipose derived stem cells has been shown for treatment of orthopedic injuries.
-To obtain fat cells, a doctor makes a small incision over the stomach and inserts a tiny catheter to dislodge the cells (liposuction).
+Recently, the utility of adipose derived stem cells has been shown for therapy of orthopedic injuries.
+To obtain fat cells, a doctor makes a small incision over the stomach or “love handles” and inserts a tiny catheter to dislodge the cells (fat harvesting).

 It may be possible that placenta-derived cells are used, which are obtained from a donor.

-Articular cartilage damage of the knee can be treated with stem cell therapy.
+Articular cartilage damage of the knee can benefit from stem cell therapy.
 Chondrocytes (cartilage cells) differentiate into many cell types.
 These stem cells can be injected into knee joints.
 Stem cells have been proven effective in many clinical studies.
 The injections were highly promising, but more research is needed at this time.
 In a recent study, pain scores improved in all study subjects with knee joint problems following the stem cell injections.

-Adipose stem cells have been investigated as an improved strategy for treating orthopedic injuries, due to their ability to differentiate into different cell lineages.
+Adipose stem cells have been investigated as an improved therapy for orthopedic injuries, due to their ability to differentiate into different cell lineages.
 The potential of adipose stem cells to differentiate to restore chondral, bone, and tendon tissue has been shown in studies performed both inside and outside of the body.
-This technique has shown promise for restoring cells and the extracellular matrix of intervetebral disc, which could provide relief for millions of back pain sufferers.
+This technique has shown promise for restoring cells and the extracellular matrix of intervertebral disc, which could provide relief for millions of back pain sufferers.

 Anderson JA, Little D, Toth AP, et al. (2016).
 Stem Cell Therapies for Knee Cartilage Repair: The Current Status of Preclinical and Clinical Studies.
 Am J of Sports Medicine.